apache/doris-website/versioned_docs/version-2.1/data-operate/update/update-overview.md

 Data update refers to modifying the Value columns in data records with the same Key.
 The handling of data updates varies for different data models:

 - **Primary Key (Unique) Model**: The primary key model is specifically designed for data updates.
-Doris supports two storage implementation: Merge-on-Read (MoR) and Merge-on-Write (MoW).
+Doris supports two storage implementations: Merge-on-Read (MoR) and Merge-on-Write (MoW).
 MoR optimizes write performance, while MoW provides better analytical performance.
 From Doris version 2.1, the default storage method is MoW.
 The primary key model supports using the Update statement for small data updates and also supports batch updates through data loading.
 Loading methods include Stream Load, Broker Load, Routine Load, and Insert Into, all following the "UPSERT" semantics, meaning if the record does not exist, it is inserted; if it exists, it is updated.
 Update operations support both full row updates and partial column updates, with full row updates being the default.

 - **Aggregate Model**: In the aggregate model, data update is a special use case.
 When the aggregate function is set to REPLACE or REPLACE_IF_NOT_NULL, data updates can be achieved.
 The aggregate model only supports updates based on data loading and does not support using the Update statement.
-By setting the aggregate function to REPLACE_IF_NULL, partial column update capability can be achieved.
+By setting the aggregate function to REPLACE_IF_NOT_NULL, partial column update capability can be achieved.

 By understanding the data update methods of different models, you can better choose the appropriate update strategy to meet specific business needs.